RasaHQ/rasa/docs/docs/reference/rasa/shared/core/training_data/visualization.md

 def message_for_data(structured_info: Dict[Text, Any]) -> Any
 ```

-Find a data sample with the same intent and entities.
+Find a data sample with the same intent.

-Given the parsed data from a message (intent and entities) finds a
-message in the data that has the same intent and entities.

 #### persist\_graph